openmc-dev/openmc/docs/source/devguide/styleguide.rst

 with underscores (e.g. ``n_cells``) except for physics symbols that are written differently by convention (e.g. ``E`` for energy).

-Constant (parameter or const) variables should be in upper-case with underscores, e.g. ``SQRT_PI``.
-These should usually be defined in the constants.F90 module.
+Constant (parameter) variables should be in upper-case with underscores, e.g.
+``SQRT_PI``.
+If they are used by more than one module, define them in the constants.F90 module.

 Procedures